damidaramola/canvascorner-drf-api/README.md

 ## Database

-This diagram shows the entity relationship between the each model in the database model structure of the application:
+This is entity relationship between the each model in the database model structure of the application:

 ### User Model
 - The user model is part of the Django Allauth library